Spinal Cord Stimulation Orange County, CA with Dr. Taghva

 Dr. Taghva is a national and worldwide expert on spinal cord stimulation, with over 1000 implanted patients as well as involvement in highly-cited studies including the SUNBURST trial.
 Patients who are successful with spinal cord stimulation often have nerve-related pain in the back, legs, neck, arms, or feet.
 Typically this pain is caused by nerve irritation following spine surgery (failed back surgery syndrome), direct nerve injuries (complex regional pain syndrome), spinal stenosis or radiculopathy, or peripheral neuropathy.

 Dr. Taghva is unique in that he is a neurosurgeon with dedicated fellowship training in spinal cord stimulation, and as a result, he routinely performs all aspects of spinal cord stimulation including percutaneous implantation, laminotomy, and paddle implantation, as well as complex and routine trials, and complex revision of spinal cord stimulation.
-In addition, Dr. Taghva has a busy practice of minimally-invasive spine surgery including artificial disc replacement, microdiscectomy, minimally-invasive laminotomies, and endoscopic spine surgery.
+In addition, Dr. Taghva has a busy practice of minimally invasive spine surgery orange county including artificial disc replacement, microdiscectomy orange county, minimally-invasive laminotomies, and endoscopic spine surgery.
 Because of this broad experience, Dr. Taghva is able to tailor his surgical approach to individual patients rather than a “one-size-fits-all” approach.

 Dr. Taghva has experience with the implantation of all major devices including Nevro HF10, Medtronic, Abbott, and Boston Scientific.
 Dr. Taghva has a unique philosophy regarding spinal cord stimulation in that he believes many patients with neuropathic (nerve-related) pain are misdiagnosed with mechanical pain and are offered, in many cases, unsuccessful fusion operations.
 In that way, he believes that spinal cord stimulation trials (a minimally invasive outpatient procedure covered by Medicare and most PPO insurance) can be used as both a therapeutic and diagnostic tool for neuropathic pain.
 Due to this approach, Dr. Taghva is able to spare many patients unnecessary spine surgeries and has over 80% of spinal cord stimulator patients in his practice achieving benchmarks of 50% pain relief or more.